LibreFoodPantry/ProjectTemplate/CONTRIBUTING.md

 ## LibreFoodPantry

 This project is a [LibreFoodPantry](https://librefoodpantry.org) project.
-We are a part of this larger community and shares its policies and resources.
+We are a part of this larger community and share its values, policies, and resources.

 ## Values